alpha14/hal42/README.md

 		"merci": "de rien :)",
 		"bot": "Je ne suis pas un bot !"
     },
+	"meme": [
+		{ // each 10 messages, doctor will receive it's last message as a meme using Ancient-aliens image "user": "Doctor",
+			"meme": "Ancient-aliens",
+			"interval": 10
+		}
+	],
-    "history": true // write all the messages said in stdout }
+    "history": true, // write all the messages said in stdout "42": true // say 42 each hour
+}
 ```

+If you want to use the memes, you need to install the official [Equilibre Meme Gem](https://github.com/Equilibre/meme).

 ### Contributors